 This article will cover the essential qualities of soundproof curtains, in addition to the different types.
 Read on to learn more about the advantages and disadvantages of soundproof curtains.

-Exactly How Much Do Soundproof Curtains Reduce Noise?
+Exactly How Much Do Noise Reducing Curtains Effective?

 Soundproof curtains can reduce noise to a whisper.
 They absorb echo and vibrations inside the room and reduce sound decibels from outside to a bearable degree.
 The higher the curtain’s STC rating, the more noise it can reduce.